PyxelM/alucinara/content/private/crystalline tales/ct2.md

 What does it look like, what is its relevance, and what is it used for?
 %%
 ## Overview
-This note will be exploring the history of the Minikin, more generally of the 2nd realm.
+This note will be exploring the history of the Minikin, more generally of the [2nd Realm](locations/2nd-realm.md).
 This will be explaining the events that led up to the creation of the Morellic tribe, and the fall of the first empires and the politics of the first groups.
-I will be deciding the events of the first 100-200 years, beginning with the founding of Nairu.
+I will be deciding the events of the first 100-200 years, beginning with the founding of Naíru.
 -
 In this note we will be describing the Austerkin groups, their interactions with the Morellic minikin, such as trade and diplomacy.
-In addition, we will also be describing animal domestication, with creatures based on earth creatures and other creatures original to the 2nd realm.
+In addition, we will also be describing animal domestication, with creatures based on earth creatures and other creatures original to the [2nd Realm](locations/2nd-realm.md).

 ## Notes
 Work On: